 “We’re seeing younger and younger people coming in with alcohol-related liver injury,” Dr. Mehta says.
 “Nationwide several transplant programs are seeing a much younger generation with alcohol-related liver failure.”

-Also, women have been drinking more, both during and after the pandemic, using alcohol as a stress reliever.
+Also, women in search of stress relief have been drinking more, both during and after the pandemic.
 Unfortunately, women have less water weight to dilute alcohol’s toxic effects and less alcohol dehydrogenase, an enzyme in the liver that helps break down alcohol.

 “One alcoholic beverage in a woman is probably twice as much as it would be for a man, as far as the toxicity is concerned.”
 Dr. Mehta says.